-Cooperation with national judicial and administrative authorities Article 9 of the DSA The DSA imposes an obligation on information service providers to cooperate with national judicial and administrative authorities by taking down illegal content or providing requested information about a specific user.
+Orders to provide information Article 10 of the DSA The providers of intermediary services have an have an obligation to inform the requesting authority about the receipt of the order and any effect given to the order upon receipt of an order from national judicial or administrative authority.
+Article 10 of the DSA establishes the requirements for the orders to provide information Cooperation with national judicial and administrative authorities Article 9 of the DSA The DSA imposes an obligation on information service providers to cooperate with national judicial and administrative authorities by taking down illegal content or providing requested information about a specific user.
 Orders to act against illegal content or to provide information could be closely linked with civil or criminal proceedings in national jurisdictions, as well as judicial cooperation mechanisms, which often relate to sensitive or classified information.
 For this reason, the DSA leaves a lot of room to avoid any prejudice to ongoing civil or criminal investigations and sets the conditions under which the provisions of the DSA would not be applicable.
-Orders to provide information The providers of intermediary services have an obligation to provide specific information about specific individual recipients upon receipt of an order from national judicial or administrative authority (Article 9 of the DSA).
-Article 9 of the DSA establishes the requirements for the orders to provide information The DSA obligation to provide information or take down illegal content shall not be prejudiced to the EU or national law.
-For this reason, Recital 30 sets a list of conditions for the orders to provide the information.
-Condition 01 Orders to act against content that is considered illegal or orders to provide information should be based on the EU or national law.
-This should be without prejudice to EU law in the field of judicial cooperation in civil or criminal matters and national laws.
-If national laws provide additional or incompatible conditions, the DSA shall not apply.
-The obligation to contain the statement of reasons on why the content is considered illegal may be adapted if specific criminal provisions apply for the prevention, investigation, detection and prosecution of criminal offences Condition 02.
+The Article 10 obligations shall not be prejudiced to the EU or national law.
+For this reason, Article 10 along with Recitals 34 to 39 sets a list of conditions for the orders to provide the information.
+Condition 01.

+Orders to provide information should include a reference to the legal basis under Union or national law for the order.
+The orders should include elements that enable the addressee to identify the issuing authority, including the contact details of a contact point within that authority where appropriate, and to verify the authenticity of the order.
+Condition 02.